twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap01%zh.rst

 ..
 [NāradaFn01-04]  (Ven.
 Nārada 01-04) The Buddha's constant advice to His followers is not to retaliate but to practise patience at all times, at all places, even under provocation.
 The Buddha extols those who bear and forbear the wrongs of others though they have the power to retaliate.
 In the Dhammapada itself there are many instances to show how the Buddha practised patience even when He was severely criticised, abused, and attacked.
 Patience is not a sign of weakness or defeatism but the unfailing strength of great men and women.

 ..
 [NāradaFn01-05]  (Ven.
 Nārada 01-05) Avera, literally, means non-anger.
-Here it means the virtue opposed to the vice of anger, that is, loving-kindness (Mettà).
+Here it means the virtue opposed to the vice of anger, that is, loving-kindness (Mettā).

 ..
 [NāradaFn01-06]  (Ven.
 Nārada 01-06) Sanantana an ancient principle followed by the Buddha and His disciples.
 (Commentary).

 ..
 [NāradaFn01-07]  (Ven.
 Nārada 01-07) The quarrelsome persons.

 ..
 [NāradaFn01-08]  (Ven.
-Nārada 01-08) Yamàmase; derived from yam, to perish, or to restrain.
+Nārada 01-08) Yamāmase; derived from yam, to perish, or to restrain.

 ..
 [NāradaFn01-09]  (Ven.
 Nārada 01-09) The first line may also be rendered thus: Others do not know that here we must restrain ourselves.
 "The world does not know that we must all come to an end here" - Max Muller, "People do not discern that here we straitened are in life, in time" - Mrs. Rhys Davids.

 ..
 [NāradaFn01-10]  (Ven.
 Nārada 01-10) Desiring pleasurable sensual objects.

 ..
 [NāradaFn01-11]  (Ven.
-Nārada 01-11) According to Buddhism there are five kinds of Màras - namely: i. the five Aggregates (khandha), ii. moral and immoral activities (abhisaïkhàra), iii. death (maccu), iv. passions (kilesa), and v.
-Màra the deity (devaputta).
-Here the term Màra is used in the sense of passions.
+Nārada 01-11) According to Buddhism there are five kinds of Māras - namely: i. the five Aggregates (khandha), ii. moral and immoral activities (abhisaṅkhāra), iii. death (maccu), iv. passions (kilesa), and v.
+Māra the deity (devaputta).
+Here the term Māra is used in the sense of passions.

 ..
 [NāradaFn01-12]  (Ven.
 Nārada 01-12) The thirty-two impurities of the body such as hair, hair of the skin, nails, teeth, skin, etc. To overcome lust, meditation on the impurities of the body is recommended.

 ..
 [NāradaFn01-13]  (Ven.
-Nārada 01-13) Saddhà is faith in the Buddha (the Teacher), the Dhamma (the Teaching) and the Sangha (the Order), based on knowledge.
+Nārada 01-13) Saddhā is faith in the Buddha (the Teacher), the Dhamma (the Teaching) and the Sangha (the Order), based on knowledge.
 There is no blind faith in Buddhism.
 One is not expected to accept anything on mere unreasoning faith.

 ..
 [NāradaFn01-14]  (Ven.
 Nārada 01-14) These two verses are meant exclusively for Bhikkhus who lead the Holy Life.
 The first verse indicates the worldly path of sense-gratification; the second, the spiritual path of sense-control and asceticism.
 It should be noted that Buddhism offers one way of life to the monks and another to the laity.

 ..
 [NāradaFn01-15]  (Ven.
-Nārada 01-15) Kasàva means stains of passion.
-Kàsàva means a dyed robe, the outward symbol of renunciation.
+Nārada 01-15) Kasāva means stains of passion.
+Kāsāva means a dyed robe, the outward symbol of renunciation.
 Robes of monks are dyed to make them valueless.
 Here is a play on words.
 External mark of the Holy Life is of no consequence without internal purity.
 On another occasion the Buddha remarked that a pure person is indeed an ideal recluse or Bhikkhu, irrespective of his external apparel.
 See v.
 142.

 ..
 [NāradaFn01-16]  (Ven.
-Nārada 01-16) Sàra means the core or essence.
-Asàra are the unessentials like the necessaries of life, false beliefs, etc. Sàra are the essentials like right beliefs, (sammà diññhi) morality (sãla), concentration (samàdhi), wisdom (pa¤¤à), etc. The essence of the Holy Life cannot be achieved by caring for unessentials.
+Nārada 01-16) Sāra means the core or essence.
+Asāra are the unessentials like the necessaries of life, false beliefs, etc. Sāra are the essentials like right beliefs, (sammā diññhi) morality (sīla), concentration (samādhi), wisdom (paññā), etc. The essence of the Holy Life cannot be achieved by caring for unessentials.

-                    In the Mahà Sàropama Sutta (Majjhima Nikàya, No. 29) the Buddha has compared the leaves and branches of a tree to gain and fame, the bark to morality, the greenwood to concentration, the fruits to the five kinds of super-intellect (abhi¤¤à) and the core to Arahantship.
+                    In the Mahā Sāropama Sutta (Majjhima Nikāya, No. 29) the Buddha has compared the leaves and branches of a tree to gain and fame, the bark to morality, the greenwood to concentration, the fruits to the five kinds of super-intellect (abhiññā) and the core to Arahantship.

 ..
 [NāradaFn01-17]  (Ven.
-Nārada 01-17) Such as lust (kàma), illwill (vyàpàda), and harmfulness (vihi§sà)
+Nārada 01-17) Such as lust (kāma), illwill (vyāpāda), and harmfulness (vihiṃsā)

 ..
 [NāradaFn01-18]  (Ven.
-Nārada 01-18) Such as renunciation or non-attachment (nekkhamma), loving-kindness (avyàpàda), and harmlessness (avihi§sà).
+Nārada 01-18) Such as renunciation or non-attachment (nekkhamma), loving-kindness (avyāpāda), and harmlessness (avihiṃsā).
 These pure thoughts constitute the second factor of the Noble Eightfold Path.

 ..
 [NāradaFn01-19]  (Ven.
-Nārada 01-19) Bhàvita§, lit., made to become, i.e., trained, cultivated, developed.
+Nārada 01-19) Bhāvitaṃ, lit., made to become, i.e., trained, cultivated, developed.
 Mind is trained by concentration, which leads to one-pointedness of the mind and mental purification, and by contemplation, which leads to the understanding of things as they truly are.
 The ultimate goal of a Buddhist is achieved by these two stages of mental development.
 As physical exercise is to the body, so is meditation to the mind.
 A well-developed mind is not easily dominated by passions.

 ..
 [NāradaFn01-20]  (Ven.
 Nārada 01-20) Repenting over his evil deeds, he suffers mentally.